Clinical-Developers/Clinical_Developer_Challenges/Breach/Instructions.md

 You are working from home as this is where you have your system set up, and the national body has charged you to solve this problem for them.
 </p>
-<h5> You will be fed 'arrays' that central healthcare control has designed for you to assess </h5>
+<em> You will be fed 'arrays' that central healthcare control has designed for you to assess </em>

 Within these arrays are contained the stats on the performance of each emergency department.